Patryk27/strolle/README.md

 </p>

-Strolle's goal is to experiment with modern real-time lighting techniques such as ReSTIR and see how far we can go on consumer hardware (especially the one _without_ dedicated ray-tracing cores).
+Strolle's goal is to experiment with modern real-time lighting techniques such as ReSTIR and see how far we can go on consumer hardware, especially the one _without_ dedicated ray-tracing cores.

 Strolle comes integrated with [Bevy](https://bevyengine.org/), but can be also used on its own (through `wgpu`).